hjosullivan/manihot-lignum/README.md

 Further information can be found under `help` in the Lignum Workbench toolbar.

 ### Compile model

-Then change directory and compile the Manihot lignum model.
+Change directory and compile the Manihot lignum model.

 ```
 $ cd ../manihot-sf